-164 Treatment of mild hypothermia. - Remove immersion victim from the cold, remove wet clothing and providing warm blankets or clothing.
-Warm, sweet drinks or a hot meal will provide fuel to help the body warm itself.
+or a hot meal will provide fuel to help the body warm itself.
 Watch for any changes in level of consciousness, which may indicate a dropping core temperature.

-165 Even if the victim has been exposed to cold water for only a short time severe (life-threatening) hypothermia can result.
+168 Even if the victim has been exposed to cold water for only a short time severe (life-threatening) hypothermia can result.

-166 Symptoms of severe (life-threatening) hypothermia are:
+169 Symptoms of severe (life-threatening) hypothermia are:

-- violent shivering which cannot be stopped voluntarily;
+- violent shivering which cannot be stopped voluntarily:

 - slurred speech, confusion, inappropriate responses to questions, sleepiness;

 - staggering, clumsiness, appearance of drunkenness;

 - any other sign of reduced level of consciousness;

-- · unconsciousness;
+- unconsciousness;

-- · total unresponsiveness;
+- total unresponsiveness;

-- · rigidity;
+- rigidity;

 - absence of breathing and absence of pulse;

 - bluish or white skin, cold to the touch;

 - may appear dead.

-167 Treatment of severe hypothermia. - Treat the immersion victim gently.
+170 Treatment of severe hypothermia. - Treat the immersion victim gently.
 Rough handling may cause further stress on the heart causing it to beat erratically or it may stop beating completely.
 If unconscious, assess airway and breathing.
 If breathing is not detected, begin rescue breathing using mouth to mask method (with oxygen if available by qualified personnel).
 Check carotid pulse (found on either side of the neck).
 Severe hypothermia will make pulse detection very difficult so great care must be taken to determine whether a pulse is present.
 Administering chest compressions over a weakly beating heart may cause erratic heartbeat (ventricular fibrillation) or full cardiac arrest.
 Rescuers should take at least two minutes to look for a pulse before starting chest compressions.